cosmos/iavl/docs/architecture/adr-001-node-key-refactoring.md

 The current pruning strategies allows for intermediate versions to exist.
 With the adoption of this ADR we are migrating to allowing only versions to exist between a range (50-100 instead of 1,25,50-100).

-Here we are introducing a new way how to get orphaned nodes which remove in the `n+1`th version updates without storing orphanes in the storage.
+Here we are introducing a new way how to get orphaned nodes which remove in the `n+1`th version updates without storing orphans in the storage.

 When we want to remove the `n+1`th version